The Character Sheet for Aura Battler Dunbine. As it is a Tomino series, beware of unmarked spoilers!

 - Randomly Gifted: While the vast majority of Komons cannot normally utilise their Aura, which is why Drake summoned the Upper-Earthers, Bern is one of the very few exceptions of a Komon who became a natural Aura Battler and when he returns as the Black Knight, his Aura has become so powerful that Show immediately assumes that he must be a new Battler summoned from Upper Earth.

 - Say My Name: He has a tendency to do this.
-Also his Famous Last Words.Bern: "SHOW ZAMA!"
+Also his last words.Bern: "SHOW ZAMA!"

 - Spell My Name with an "S": Bern/Burn/Baan and Bunnings/Bannings/Bernings.